String of Watermelons Plant (Senecio herreanus) Care Indoors, Propagation, Problems and Solutions

 String of Watermelons Plant has a small root system so frequent repotting is not necessary.
 Repot it at the beginning of the growing season only when it becomes crowded in its current pot.

-Use a pot that is only 1 size larger than the current one and one that has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot.
-Use a shallow pot and be careful not to bury the stems to prevent rotting.
+1. Select a shallow pot that is 1 size larger than the current one that has a drainage hole to prevent the soil from getting soggy to avoid rotting.
 Take a look at these succulents pots available on Amazon.

 Pruning

 Pruning String of Watermelons Plant involves removal of any dead leaves or stems to keep the plant neat and also reduce pest and disease infestations.
-Trim the stems if they become too long or straggly to rejuvenate growth.

 Propagation

-How to propagate String of Watermelons Plant from stem cuttings
+Propagating String of Watermelons from stem cuttings

 String of Watermelons Plant, Senecio herreanus, Curio herreanus